GUIDE: What are the steps to choose an ERP for a service company?

 2. The major points to study on deployment

-The success behind an ERP implementation for a service company lies in the ability of the deployment teams to deliver change.
-Knowledge of the use cases and full mastery of the solution is a key success factor among others.
+The success behind implementing an ERP for a service company lies in the ability of the deployment teams to make the change.
+Knowledge of use cases and full control of the solution is a key success factor among others.

 Key points to know: